 Part-time employment for postgraduate research students

-Schools may also offer the following types of part-time employment specifically for postgraduate research students:
+Schools and Faculties may offer the following types of part-time employment specifically for postgraduate research students:

-Tutoring and demonstrating – many Schools offer tutoring and demonstrating opportunities usually paid on an hourly basis.
-You are permitted to undertake 180 hours of such duties in any one academic year.
+- Tutoring and demonstrating.
+Many Schools offer tutoring and demonstrating opportunities, usually paid on an hourly basis.

 To find out further information on either type of opportunity, contact the relevant School.